 Ask three questions.
 Can they name the mine, refinery or workshop?
 Do they publish a list of suppliers rather than a vague country of origin?
 Do they offer repair, resize or buy-back services?
 Brands making genuine commitments tend to answer all three easily, because they have already done the work.
 Brands hiding behind the word “ethical” tend to give country names without mine names, origin claims without documentation, and replacement offers rather than repair offers.

-Around 90% of toys produced globally are made from plastic, according to a Plastic Pollution Coalition report on the childhood-plastic industry.
+Around 90% of toys produced globally are made from plastic, according to research cited by the UN Environment Programme — a figure consistent across multiple industry analyses of global toy manufacturing.
 Most of them are in landfill within a few years of purchase, often barely used.
 If you have children, you have lived this pattern.
 The toy that had to be bought for Christmas, played with for a fortnight, and then drifted to the bottom of the box.

 The alternative is not joyless wooden austerity or worthy doom-themed picture books.
 It is the set of activities children actually remember into adulthood, which almost always turn out to be the ones that cost least, generate the least waste, and teach something real.
 Making bread.
 Growing sunflowers from a seed.
 Building a den in the garden.
 Hunting for the right stick in the park.
 The commercial toy industry has spent sixty years trying to compete with that kind of play and has never quite managed it.